pietervdvn/MapComplete/Docs/CalculatedTags.md

 If a 'unique tag key' is given, the tag with this key will only appear once (e.g. if 'name' is given, all features will have a different name)

+  0. list of features or layer name or '*' to get all features
+  1. amount of features
+  2. unique tag key (optional)
+  3. maxDistanceInMeters (optional)

 ### memberships